puppetlabs/puppetlabs-postgresql/README.md

 At this point, you would just need to plunk these database name/username/password values into your PuppetDB config files, and you are good to go.

+###Managing remote users, roles and permissions

+Remote SQL objects are managed using the same Puppet resources as local SQL objects with the additional of a connect_settings hash.
+This provides control over how Puppet should connect to the remote Postgres instances and the version that should be used when generating SQL commands.

+When provided the connect_settings hash can contain environment variables to control Postgres client connections, such as: PGHOST, PGPORT, PGPASSWORD PGSSLKEY (see http://www.postgresql.org/docs/9.4/static/libpq-envars.html) Additionally the special value of DBVERSION can be provided to specify the target database's version.
+If the connect_settings hash is omitted or empty then Puppet will connect to the local Postgres instance.

+A connect_settings hash can be provided with each of the Puppet resources or a default connect_settings hash can be set in postgresql::globals.
+Per resource configuration of connect_settings allows for SQL object to be creating on multiple database by multiple users.

+    $connection_settings_super2 = {
+                                     'PGUSER'     => "super2",
+                                     'PGPASSWORD' => "foobar2",
+                                     'PGHOST'     => "127.0.0.1",
+                                     'PGPORT'     => "5432",
+                                     'PGDATABASE' => "postgres",
+                                  }

+    include postgresql::server

+    # Connect with no special settings, i.e domain sockets, user postges
+    postgresql::server::role{'super2':
+      password_hash => "foobar2",
+      superuser => true,

+      connect_settings => {},
+      require => [
+                   Class['postgresql::globals'],
+                   Class['postgresql::server::service'],
+                 ],
+    }

+    # Now using this new user connect via TCP
+    postgresql::server::database { 'db1':
+      connect_settings => $connection_settings_super2,

+      require => Postgresql::Server::Role['super2'],
+    }

 Reference
 ---------